jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

   - this is the `RED` phase.
 - Only write as much code as is required to fix that failure, nothing more.
   - this is the `GREEN` phase

+!!!note Set your test-suite to auto-run on every save, so you get quick feedback as you make changes.

 - If there are any refactors or clean-ups required, they can be done as needed
   - This is the `REFACTOR` phase, where no new behaviour is added.
 - Rinse and repeat till all your requirements are implemented.